The Summer 2025 Application deadline is February 3, 2025

 Applicants interested in financial aid should submit the financial aid authorization form as part of their application.
 Financial aid awards are need blind and application for assistance has no impact on your program application.
 In addition, upon admission to the Summer Fellowship Program, students may request assistance with expenses for travel to and from Deerfield.

 Summer Fellows take a three-day break during the program.
-This year’s break will be Wednesday, July 3 through Friday, July 5; the program will reconvene Saturday, July 6 for a special program.
+This year’s break will be Thursday, July 3 through Saturday, July 5; the program will reconvene Sunday, July 6.
 In general, weekend guiding assignments and special programs over the course of the program will require Fellows’ presence in Deerfield.

 Due to the intensive nature of the Summer Fellowship Program and the limited number of students we can accept, all fellows are expected to participate in the entire program.